 We recommend you establish a schedule for regular print head cleaning.
 Our technical team endorses cleaning this part whenever you replace the label roll or install a new ribbon.

 To safeguard the print head against abrasion, use a thermal transfer ribbon that’s slightly wider than the media.
 Your supplier can help you make the right selection.

 Unless you’re using a model with a peeler or applicator, you should only use tools such as the printer’s tear bar or scissors to remove labels.
 Razor blades, box cutters and other inappropriate tools can easily slip and cut the driver roller.
 These cuts can create voids in your printed labels leading to misreads.

-5. Avoid “Ribbon Wrinkle”
+5. Avoid ribbon wrinkle

-If you’re seeing seemingly random diagonal lines on your print you’re probably dealing with ribbon wrinkle.
+If you’re seeing seemingly random diagonal lines on your printed image, you’re probably dealing with ribbon wrinkle.
 The main culprit of ribbon wrinkle is too much heat, so your first option is to lower the heat setting.
 If that doesn’t work, make sure your printer is set up properly.